stevencurtis/SwiftCoding/IntrinsicContentSizeBasic/README.md

 containerView.invalidateIntrinsicContentSize()
 ```

-Marks the `instrinsicContentSize` as changed and that the frame should be updated.
+Which marks the `instrinsicContentSize` as changed and that the frame should be updated.

 # Conclusion
-`instrinsicContentSize` allows you to set a size for a view accorrding to their layout.
+`instrinsicContentSize` allows you to set a size for a view according to their layout.
 Now it does go slightly deeper than this article has covered (and that might well be an article for the future), but I hope that this article has given you some idea of this important feature of the iOS SDK.

 That is: I hope this helps!